Chas-Advance-Grupp-4/backend/docs/CI_tests_build_and_push_docker_image_v1_readme.md

 Docker images for develop and main is pushed with different tags (1.1, 1.2, ... and 2.0, 3.0, ...)

-Version number in docker image is maintained MANUALLY in VERSIONFILE, and the latest image number should be entered in the file after push to docker hub.
+Version number in docker image is maintained MANUALLY in VERSIONFILE, and the next image number should be entered in the file before push to docker hub.
 Just replace the exisiting number with the new.
 The version number is used when the container is build and makes shore you know what version you are running by presenting it at container start.